andjosnixon/ENEE140/README.md

 # ENEE140
-Coding projects done in C for ENEE140 at University of Maryland
+Coding projects done in C for ENEE140 - Introductory Programming Techniques - at University of Maryland